aidansoares23/city-insight-server/README.md

 ### Safety Score (0–10)

-Derived from FBI UCR crime data.
+Derived from California OpenJustice crime data.
 A weighted average of violent (×3) and property (×1) crime is computed over the most recent 3 years, normalized to a per-100k rate, then mapped to a 0–10 scale:

 ```
 weightedAvg       = (violent × 3 + property × 1) / 4   ← per year, averaged over 3 years